mmozeiko/pkgi/README.md

 * **installs** Game Updates, DLCs, Demos, Themes, PSM, PSP and PSX games.

 Current limitations:
+* **no background downloads for PSX/PSP titles** - if application is closed or Vita is put in sleep then download will stop.
 * **no automatic PSM promotion** - PSM titles require database update or rebuild in order to be promoted.

 # Download